GSA's New Pricing Policy For Space And Space-Related Services

 The new billing method utilizes a tenant construction allowance mechanism to replace the existing space classification system.
 The new method creates two tenant allowances, one for general standard buildout and one for customization.
 Like all agencies, the USAO will receive a specific tenant allowance based on a historical analysis of USAO space alteration costs, and should be sufficient to cover typical USAO Field Office alterations.
 The tenant general allowance is a dollar amount per square foot set to cover the cost of typical ratios of normal office space finish components, such as doors, partitions, carpeting, ceiling tile, electrical and telecommunication outlets.
 It is set nationally, adjusted annually, and indexed to local construction costs.
 The tenant customization allowance is also a dollar amount per square foot set nationally and adjusted annually, and also indexed to local construction costs.
 The purpose of this allowance is to cover special items, preparation, or finishes which would result in special space classifications under the previous system.
 GSA will amortize the allowance over the term of the OA.

 This Rent reform is currently being conducted as a pilot, and as such, GSA may need to make refinements before final implementation.
 The general allowance and the customization allowance are treated as a single budget for agencies moving into space.
 Although they are developed separately, agencies will have complete freedom to use the sum of the two allowances in the manner that best meets their mission needs.
-If a customer is anticipating buildout which would exceed the combined general and customization tenant allowances, the customer may choose to reduce the scope of work or pay lump sum for the amount over the combined allowances (above allowance is similar to the old "above standard").
+If a customer is anticipating buildout which would exceed the combined general and customization tenant allowances, the customer may choose to reduce the scope of work or pay lump sum for the amount over the3-14.000 - Space Management combined allowances (above allowance is similar to the old "above standard").

 These allowances apply only to the General Use classification (see above).
 There will be only one buildout allowance for warehouse space, set considerably lower than the allowance for general purpose space.
 Parking spaces will be categorized as either "structured" (inside) or "surface" (outside).
 Rates will be quoted on a per-parking-space basis, rather than per-square-foot, in order to mirror current industry practice.